 In order to get out on track you will need:

-can be found online within the Motorsport UK member portal.
+You can ask for a Motorsport UK Scrutineer to check your car for compliance and safety (there may be a charge for this).
+The list of licensed Officials can be found online within the Motorsport UK member portal.
 To view the list, click here and sign in, then click the Officials tab and use the drop-down list.

 Personal Safety Equipment - In addition to the car safety equipment you must also invest in suitable fire proof clothing, again the Motorsport UK Blue Book is your guide here.
 As a minimum, you require FIA fireproof overalls, gloves, boots, a suitable Motorsport UK Helmet and a Frontal Head Restraint (FHR’s are mandatory for cars newer than 1977).
 It is also recommended that you consider fireproof underwear.
 The CSCC has a discount directory which is sent to members, helping them to save money on equipment.
 Once bought, many of these items will last many years if well looked after.